buoncubi/call_assistant/doc/wiky/SPEECH_2_TEXT.md

 ## Software Architecture

-As shown in the UML diagram below, the speech-to-text process in based on the `Speech2Text<R>` abstract class, which extends the `ResusableService<Unit>` with a `computeAsync` method that bridge a real-time audio stream to the speech-to-text service provider .
-In addition, `Speech2Text<R>` provides an `onResultCallback` that will be invoked when some audio has been translated into a text.
+As shown in the UML diagram below, the speech-to-text process in based on the `Speech2Text` abstract class, which extends the `ResusableService<Unit>` with a `computeAsync` method that bridge a real-time audio stream to the speech-to-text service provider without taking any input parameters.

+`Speech2Text` provides an `onResultCallbacks` that will be invoked when some audio has been translated into a text.
+Furthermore, when the user start speaking, the `onStartTranscribingCallbacks` are invoked, while when a final transcription of the audio is obtained, then the `onResultCallbacks` is invoked.

-The `Speech2Text<R>` class requires a `Speech2TextStreamBuilder`, which is in charge to open the audio stream for the speech-to-text service provider.
+The `Speech2Text` class requires a `Speech2TextStreamBuilder`, which is in charge to open the audio stream for the speech-to-text service provider.
 An example of stream builder based on the microphone is `DesktopMicrophone`.

 ## AWS Speech To Text

 We provide and implementation based on the AWS Streaming Transcribe service into `AwsTranscribe`.
-This service handle a real time audio stream based on the `AudioStreamPublisher`, which uses a `SubscriptionImpl`.
+This service handle a real time audio stream based on the `AudioStreamPublisher`, which uses `SubscriptionImpl`.
 The latter buffer audio signal in a separate thread, while the former bridge such a signal with an AWS-based client.
 In this case, we do not use the service interface based on coroutine, but threads, to assure real time processing and parallelism.